 Julie now dedicates herself to arranging/composing, teaching and performing.
 Her arrangements are published at SMP Press.
 As a performer, she is a member of Woodfield Strings, regularly performs with The Amici Ensemble, The London Gala Orchestra and The Rep Orchestra, and is the founder and organiser for The Guild of Strings.
 Julie also works as the Sheffield Wedding Pianist.

 Julie is a member of the Incorporated Society of Musicians (ISM) and the National Education Union (NEU).
-She is fully DBS checked, has public liability insurance and has undertaken Safeguarding Children training.
+She is fully DBS checked, has Public Liability Insurance and has undertaken Safeguarding Children training.

 COVID 19 updates